bThink-BGU/BPjs/README.md

 ## Change log for the BPjs library.

 * :sparkles: Removed dependencies (closes #69)
+* :bug:      fixed a crash in `PrioritizedBThreadsEventSelectionStrategy` when all the events were blocked (#70).
+* :sparkles: more tests

 ### 2018-12-23
 * :put_litter_in_its_place: `BProgram` cannot evaluate resources anymore.
 This change also removes this ability from running JavaScript b-program.
 It made no sense anyway, and was not used.